Entrepreneurship Empowerment in South Africa

 Course credit: Students may earn course credit for participating in this program.
 EESA is hosted in partnership with University of Florida, which awards course credit to participants.

-Applications for our Summer 2016 Program are Closed!!
+Applications for our Summer 2017 Program are being accepted now!!

 - All accommodations